kgmodi/NYU-Raxa/README.md

 NYU-Raxa
 ========

-This repo hosts the patient image module for the Raxa EMR project.
+This repo hosts the patient image module for the Raxa EMR project to be built by NYU MSIS students.